DrAdrianDC/Portfolio-for-Data-Science/Project-1-Breast Cancer Classification/SVM_Reduced_Features/README.md

 ## Dataset

-The dataset used in this project is the Breast Cancer Wisconsin (Diagnostic) dataset, available in the sklearn.datasets module.
+The dataset used in this project is the **important_features_dataset.csv**, available in this folder.

 ## License